-Construction of a Biomass (wood chip powered) gasification facility was completed in 2008 and began preliminary operation in January 2009.
-The plant was constructed adjacent to the existing Central Heating Plant at the Service Building and will reduce the College's carbon emissions by 12,500 metric tons annually.
-Full capacity operation as per the design was achieved in July of 2009.
+Construction of a Biomass (wood chip powered) gasification facility was completed in 2008 and began operation in January 2009.
+The plant was constructed adjacent to the existing Central Heating Plant at the Service Building and has reduced the College's carbon emissions by 12,500 metric tons annually since achieving full capacity operation in July of 2009.